Welcome to today's edition of the Rush 24-7 podcast.

 And the thing you have to recognize is that over the period of time that they've had the ability to weaken the CIA, they've also gotten members of their own elements in the CIA.

-This that's one of the problems with this, the people in the CIA that are engaged in trying to undermine this administration, the war on terror, made up of a whole bunch of different people across the spectrum.
+The people in the CIA that are engaged in trying to undermine this administration, the war on terror, made up of a whole bunch of different people across the spectrum.

 Some of them are liberals and they're doing it simply because of ideology.

-Some of them are um embarrassed that they failed to stop 9-11, that they didn't get anything right about the Iraq pre-war intelligence, and they're trying to cast blame elsewhere.
+Some of them are embarrassed that they failed to stop 9-11, that they didn't get anything right about the Iraq pre-war intelligence, and they're trying to cast blame elsewhere.

 The liberals have always hated the CIA.